 Diploma on International Humanitarian Law

-Based on successful collaboration the Institut de Droit de la Paix et du Développement (IDPD) of the University of Nice-Sophia Antipolis (France), which has provided specific post-graduate programmes on International Humanitarian Law and Refugee Law since 2005, the Institute is now delivering a new Diploma in International Humanitarian Law.
+Based on the successful collaboration with the Institut de Droit de la Paix et du Développement (IDPD) of the University of Nice-Sophia Antipolis (France), which has provided specific post-graduate programmes on International Humanitarian Law and Refugee Law since 2005, the Institute is delivering a Diploma in International Humanitarian Law.

-The Diploma in distance learning will provide the same training modules/courses as the residential one and is available through an e-learning platform allowing students to learn in full autonomy although it will be possible to contact resource persons if assistance and/or clarification are needed.
+The Diploma in distance learning will provide the same training modules/courses as the residential one and is available through a platform within the University of Nice, allowing students to learn in full autonomy although it will be possible to contact resource persons if assistance and/or clarification are needed.